 Demonstrating evidence of performance

-In any practical assessment exercises (roleplays, presentations etc.), you will as always be focusing on how to complete the task.
+In any practical assessment exercises (role plays, presentations etc.), focus on how to complete the task.
 The assessors will observe the way in which you do it.